datduong/tobii-eye-track-syndromic-faces/experiment/workflow.md

 We run python code to create a bunch of bash script, this code will auto submit the bash script.
 We need to provide command to submit job according to the server specification (see line with `os.system` in this code).

+The line `slide_folders` will select with slide (in other word, which image) we want to compare NIH vs Peter's group.
+The line `for group in ['Group1']` will indicate which group (there are 4 possible groups).

 ```bash
 cd Tobii-AOI-FaceSyndromes/experiment
 python group_vs_group_same_img_vsPeter.py # need to change paths inside this code